BOTANICAL IMAGES SCOTIA

 Applying for space

-Invitations are normally sent out by email in November/December
+Invitations are normally sent out to eligible artists by email in November/December

 Eligible artists should ensure that the Artist Co-ordinator who maintains the list, holds their current contact details, which should include both email and home address.
 The Artist Co-ordinator is currently Hazel Morris who can be contacted at: email@example.com